Nowy Ochędzyn

 Nowy Ochędzyn is a village in the administrative district of Gmina Sokolniki, within Wieruszów County, Łódź Voivodeship, in central Poland.
-It lies approximately 6 km west of Sokolniki, 8 km east of Wieruszów, and 100 km south-west of the regional capital Łódź.

 History

 During the German occupation of Poland (World War II), in 1940, the German gendarmerie carried out expulsions of Poles, who were placed in a transit camp in Łódź, and then young Poles were deported to forced labour in Germany and German-occupied France, and others were deported to the General Government in the more eastern part of German-occupied Poland.
 Houses and farms of expelled Poles were handed over to German colonists as part of the Lebensraum policy.

 Transport

 The Voivodeship road 482 passes through Nowy Ochędzyn, and the S8 highway runs nearby, north of the village.